-Knowing how to protect our children against the risk of harm, whilst allowing them the freedom to learn how to operate independently within society can seem overwhelming but there is a lot of help available to families.
+Knowing how to protect your child/ren against the risk of harm, whilst allowing them the freedom to learn how to operate independently within society can seem overwhelming, but there is a lot of help available to families.

 Other sources of advice and support include:

 - The Merton Safeguarding Children Partnership website provides advice for parents and carers on how to help children stay safe with sections on a range of issues including staying safe online, child sexual exploitation and the effects of domestic violence on children.
 Please see link on the right of this page.